JingMatrix/ChromeXt/README.md

 ### DevTools for developers

-From three dots page menu, ChromeXt offers you
+From the three dots page menu, ChromeXt offers you
 1. `Developer tools` in the UserScript manager front end,
 2. `Eruda console` in other pages.